 \section{Human Evaluation}

-To assess the effectiveness of our multi-modal question answering system, we conducted a comprehensive human evaluation study with two phases: (1) single-model evaluation and (2) pairwise comparison.
-The single-model psychometric evaluation was designed to measure three key metrics: usefulness, readability, and relevance of the multi-modal outputs.
-As a pairwise comparison, we included a preference-based ranking to determine the overall user preference between text-only and multi-modal responses.
-Notice that we do not assess the quality of the text content itself, but rather the core contribution brought by attributing multi-modal outputs to the retrieved answer.
+To assess the effectiveness of our multimodal question-answering system, we conducted a human evaluation study in two phases: (1) single-model evaluation and (2) pairwise comparison.
+The single-model psychometric evaluation was designed to measure three key metrics: usefulness, readability, and relevance of the multimodal answer.
+For the pairwise comparison, we used a preference-based ranking to determine the overall user preference between text-only and multimodal responses.
+Notably, we did not assess the quality of the text content itself but rather the added value of integrating multimodal data into the text answers.